amacati/SoulsGym/docs/getting_started/gym.rst

 during runtime.

 .. note::
     Dark Souls III has to be open before launching the script!
-Make sure your game fulfills the requirements of the environment you are starting (see :ref:`environments <soulsenv>`)!
+Make sure your game save fulfills the requirements (see :ref:`game settings <game_settings>`)!

 If we want to get more info about the internal state of the environments we can alter the logging
 level: